-the state of the s Talk Text Talk Member 2: Outling (propored Member 3: I like the Outline (prepared by Member 1) I would add 'why this author' as 1.3, you know, the common arrangement of by Melliber 1) rhetoric step in your introduction; 1.
+Talk Text Talk Member 2: Outling (propored Member 3: I like the Outline (prepared by Member 1) I would add 'why this author' as 1.3, you know, the common arrangement of by Melliber 1) rhetoric step in your introduction; 1.
 Introduction I would use that.
-1 1 Why this topic Member 1: 1.1 Why this top Yes, I have thought about that, but I decided to put it to the end.
-Member 1: 1.2 Willy this book Yes, I want to 2.
+1.1 Why this topic Member 1: 1.1 Why this topic 1.2 Why this book Member 1: 1.2 Willy tills book Yes, I want to 2.
 Book's content Member 4: narrow down, 2.
 DOOK & COILCIL I agree with him (Member 1).
 If I were him, I would also place gradually. ••• the author in the closing evaluation.
 Note: Shaded parts were indicative of empathic pattern comments he not only justifies his choice (e.g. 'I want to narrow down') but also expresses his empathy of reviewers' concern (e.g. 'I have thought about that').
 His active engagement and full preparedness also indicate a high degree of mutual understanding between discussants.